Dr Shasha Zhao

 Background:

 Dr Zhao is Associate Professor (Senior Lecturer) of International Business and Innovation in the Department of Strategy and International Business, Surrey University Business School.
-She is an Associate of Centre for International Business and Development at Sussex University, The Africa-Asia Centre for Sustainability at University of Aberdeen, and Centre for Social Innovation Management at Surrey University.
+She is also a Visiting Professor of Shandong University, China.
+She is Co-Director of Centre for Social Innovation Management at Surrey Business School and Co-President of Academy of International Business Sustainability Shared Interest Group.
+She is also an Associate of The Africa-Asia Centre for Sustainability at University of Aberdeen, and Centre for Social Innovation Management at Surrey University.
 She is also a Sustainability Fellow at Institute for Sustainability at University of Surrey.
 She was a Visiting Research Fellow at Sussex University Business School in 2020.
-She previously held positions at University of London, Plymouth University and Middlesex University.
+She previously held positions at University of London, Plymouth University and Middlesex University London.
 Her research focuses on global innovation strategy and knowledge management of multinationals in and from emerging economies, and impact on sustainable development.

 Editorial Experience:

-Dr Zhao is Deputy Editor of Asian Business and Management and Senior Editor of European Journal of International Management and an active editorial board member of Management International Review, Asia Pacific Journal of Management, Journal of International Business Policy, and AIB Insights, and regular reviewer of Journal of International Business Studies, Journal of World Business, Journal of Management, British Journal of Management, Journal of Management Studies, International Business Review, Cross Cultural and Strategic Management, and Management and Organization Review.
+Dr Zhao is Deputy Editor of Asian Business and Management, Senior Editor of European Journal of International Management, Associate Editor of European Management Journal, and an active editorial board member of Management International Review, Asia Pacific Journal of Management, Journal of International Business Policy, AIB Insights, and Cross Cultural and Strategic Management, and regular reviewer of Journal of International Business Studies, Journal of World Business, Journal of Management, British Journal of Management, Journal of Management Studies, International Business Review, and Management and Organization Review.

 Publication Record:

-She has published in various elite journals, including Journal of World Business (ABS4), International Business Review (ABS3), Asia Pacific Journal of Management (ABS3), Human Resource Management Journal (ABS4), International Marketing Review (ABS3), Thunderbird International Business Review (ABS2) and Critical Perspectives on International Business (ABS2).
-She has also published Op-Ed in United Nations' IAP as well as chapter in AIB UKI Palgrave Book Series.
+She has published in various elite journals, including Journal of World Business, International Business Review, Asia Pacific Journal of Management, Human Resource Management Journal, Journal of Business Research, International Marketing Review, Thunderbird International Business Review and Critical Perspectives on International Business.
+She has also published Op-Ed in United Nations' IAP as well as chapters in AIB UKI Palgrave Book Series.

 Recognition: